 Cocaine, classified as a stimulant, enhances mood and produces a sense of euphoria.
 However, cocaine affects dopamine, a natural chemical your brain makes.
-It affects feelings of pleasure and movement.
+It affects feelings of pleasure and movement, which in turn leads to withdrawal.
 The brain typically retakes the chemical back into the needed cell, which stops communication to the affected cells.

 Cocaine disrupts how dopamine works.
 The brain cannot prevent the recycling of it, so too much accumulates in more than one nerve cell.
 This means that the cells cannot communicate or behave in their intended manner.
 A person with a substance use disorder then sees cocaine as a reward, which makes the brain want more.

 Medications like benzodiazepines, opioids like heroin or oxycodone, and alcohol produce different withdrawal systems than cocaine.
 Cocaine typically induces psychological issues rather than physical ones, though everyone may feel withdrawal effects differently.
 Some of the common cocaine withdrawal symptoms include difficulty concentrating, slowed thinking, and restlessness.

 With any addiction treatment, the goal is to stabilize the patient, make withdrawal more comfortable, and get the brain and body to communicate with each other.
 Cocaine treatment works along the same lines, but the characteristics of the drug make it necessary to handle things somewhat differently than treatment for other substances.